niki-amini-naieni/starter-hugo-academic/content/press-article/cmmrs/index.md

 tags:

 date: '2020-10-14T00:00:00Z'
 summary: 'When CS News caught up with Tisch University Professor of Computer Science, Lorenzo Alvisi, to learn about his work on a sponsored pre-doctoral research summer school that he runs in collaboration with an international team, not surprisingly, he has the recent or prospective undergraduate student in mind: “You have chosen to major in CS.
 Great choice—so many opportunities!
 But what do you want to do in ten years?
-And who do you want to be?'
+And who do you want to be?"'

 # Optional external URL for project (replaces project detail page).
 external_link: ''